 The air charge in the propeller cylinder should be kept at the pressure specified on the placard located in the spinner cap.
-(A copy of the placard is shown on page 76.)
-The pressure in the cylinder will increase about one-third psi for every Fahrenheit degree increase in temperature.
+The pressure in the cylinder will increase about one-third psi for every l'ahrenheit degree increase in temperature.
 This effect should be considered when checking pressure.
-The charge maintained must be accurate and free of excessive moisture since moisture may freeze the piston during cold weather.
+The charge maintained must be accurate and free of excessive moisture since moisture may freeze the platon during cold weather.
 Dry nitrogen gas is recommended.
+See appropriate service manual for service instructions.